bednarzk/power-outages-analysis/README.md

   frameborder="0"
 ></iframe>

-This is the distribution of the primary variable that I'm interested in, CUSTOMERS.AFFECTED.
  Most of the data is clustered close to the left side of the box plot, indicating that the vast majority of outages affect 150,000 or less customers.
-The median number of custoemrs affected is around 70,000.
-However, there are still some outages that affected more than 500,000 people, with a maximum of over 3 million customers affected, however this does not appear to be the norm.
+The median number of customers affected is around 70,000.
+There are still some outages that affected more than 500,000 people, with a maximum of over 3 million customers affected, however this does not appear to be the norm.

+This choropleth shows the geographic distribution of the total number of outages recorded from 2000 to 2016.

 <iframe
   src="assets/fig2.html"